 Let our friendly duty house officers know at the front desk as soon as possible, and they will be able to assist you with the next steps.

-Are you supporting the Government’s Track and Trace scheme?
+Are you supporting the NHS Test and Trace scheme?

 Yes.
-The Government track and trace scheme requires that the names and telephone numbers of visitors are made available to help isolate the spread of Covid-19.
-If you do not wish your information to be available to the service, please email firstname.lastname@example.org.
+The NHS Test and Trace scheme requires that the names and telephone numbers of visitors are made available to help isolate the spread of Covid-19.

 Yes.
 In line with how other retail outlets are operating there will be some changes to ensure a safe and comfortable environment.
 These will be detailed at the course induction.
 There will also be clear signage and information.